openshift/cluster-kube-descheduler-operator/README.md

          value: "60"
        - name: "nodes"
          value: "3"
-    - name: "duplicates"
+    - name: "RemoveDuplicates"
 ```
-The valid list of strategies are "lownodeutilization", "duplicates", "interpodantiaffinity", "nodeaffinity", and "nodetaints".
-Out of the above only lownodeutilization has parameters like cputhreshold, memorythreshold etc. Using the above strategies defined in CR we create a configmap in openshift-descheduler-operator namespace.
-As of now, adding new strategies could be done through code.
-DeschedulingIntervalSeconds field contains the number of seconds between a descheduler run (0 in this field will only run the descheduler once and exit).
-Nodes field indicate on how many nodes the lownodeutilization strategy should run.
+The valid list of strategies are `RemoveDuplicates`, `LowNodeUtilization`, `RemovePodsViolatingInterPodAntiAffinity`, `RemovePodsViolatingNodeAffinity`, and `RemovePodsViolatingNodeTaints`.
+These strategies are documented in detail in the [descheduler README](https://github.com/kubernetes-sigs/descheduler/#policy-and-strategies).

+Using the above strategies defined in CR we create a configmap in openshift-descheduler-operator namespace.
+As shown in the above example CR, the `LowNodeUtilization` strategy is the only one which accepts additional `params`, which map to the `thresholds` and `targetThresholds` parameters as defined in the [`LowNodeUtilization` section of the descheduler README](https://github.com/kubernetes-sigs/descheduler/#lownodeutilization).
+The `nodes` parameter corresponds to `numberOfNodes`, which activates this strategy only when the number of underutilized nodes is above the configured value (default `0`).

 ## How does the descheduler operator work?